hwillson/meteor-oauth1-woocommerce/README.md

-# meteor-oauth1-woocommerce
+# meteor-woocommerce-api

-Meteor OAuth1 API for communicating with the WooCommerce REST API.
+Meteor API (using one-legged oauth) for communicating with the WooCommerce REST API.